Spectral gaps for noncompact hyperbolic surfaces with linearly many cusps: (1,3) -graphs and associated hyperbolic surfaces

-For any vertex $v\in V(G)$ of degree $3$, replace it by a pair of pants.
-Gluing these pairs of pants, one may obtain a surface with genus $g$ and $n$ boundary components, see, e.g. Figure \ref{glue} for the case of $g=0$ and $n=4$.
-Motivated on that, we call $g$ the \textbf{topological genus} of $G$, which is the genus of the constructed surface. \end{enumerate} \end{remark}
+Given $G\in\mathcal{F}_{g,n}$, for any vertex $v\in V^\prime(G)$, replace it by a pair of pants.
+Gluing these pairs of pants according to the edges between degree $3$ vertices, and keeping the edges ending at $\delta G$ as boundary components or cusps, one obtains a surface of genus $g$ with $n$ boundary components or cusps; see Figure \ref{glue} for the case that $g=0$ and $n=4$.